Contact Us

 Day 2

-Today you’ll head off to discover the Caribbean coast with a few days most rewarding wildlife spotting.
-This is true wilderness: it isn’t the Caribbean of resort hotels, sugary beaches and weak piña coladas.
+Today you’ll head off to discover the Caribbean coast with a couple of days most rewarding wildlife spotting.
+This is true wilderness: it isn’t the Caribbean of resort hotels, sugary beaches and piña coladas.
 You’re driven for 3-4hr northeast, including a short bumpy ride through banana plantations to Caño Blanco dock.

-Then you have an hour’s boat ride along the shore hugged by twisted mangrove swamps before you arrive in the small, ramshackle and remote village of Tortuguero and your lodge Turtle Beach Lodge.
+Then you have an hour’s boat ride along the shore hugged by twisted mangrove swamps before you arrive in the small, ramshackle and remote village of Tortuguero and your lodge.

 Day 3